 Their effects on pregnant women and unborn children continue to be explored.
 One study suggested the more artificially sweetened beverages an expectant mother consumed, the more likely she was to deliver her child preterm.

-Other research suggests increased consumption of artificially sweetened sodas by pregnant women may contribute to the development of allergies and asthma in children.
+Other suggests increased consumption of artificially sweetened sodas by pregnant women may contribute to the development of allergies and asthma in children.

 Interestingly enough, researchers found no such correlation in sugar-sweetened beverage drinkers.